bibo1011/budget-tracker/README.md

   ## *Installation*

-  Install the following packages: express.js and mongoose.
+  Install the following packages: express.js, compression, morgan, mpath, readable-stream, stream and mongoose.
 Run `npm start` on terminal to listen to app then view app in browser.

   ## *Usage*